 Protecting Brands on Social media

-Social media has become an essential, inseparable part of everyone’s daily life.
+Protecting brands on social media has become an essential, inseparable part of everyone’s daily life.
 According to a recent survey, an average person spends about 2 hours 31 minutes everyday on social media.
 Needless to say, brands all over the world have recognised social media as one of their favourite platforms to market any new services and products.
 Presence on social media platforms not only allows the brands to promote their goods and services but also to form a connection with the consumers and gain visibility.
 Tools such as social media marketing help brands to establish presence online but it can be misused.
 Any mistake committed on a social media platform, due to the very nature of the platform becomes tough to rectify and can exist forever.
-To ensure that your brand does not fall prey to mistakes and misuse, the following legal measures can be adopted :

 Attaining a trademark registration and copyright protection of the intellectual property owned by an organisation is one of the most important protective measures.
 Ensuring an IP registration, protects from the unauthorised use of the name and logo as a marketing tool.
 The registration grants exclusive rights to the owners of the IP and anyone who uses it without permission may be sued for IP infringement under applicable law.
 Additionally, it inculcates trust and authenticity in customers, increases the valuation of a company, and stops competitors from using your brand name.
 No formal registration of an IP leaves one with little to no recourse from the abuse and/or infringement of it and hence is the first measure to guarantee brand protection.